IsaelAlejandro/C-3Pol_bot/README.md

 # Workflow

-In Synthetic Data Generation excecute: ellipse_DSF.m
+In the Synthetic Data Generation folder excecute: ellipse_DSF.m to generate circular dipole spread functions (DSFs).
+The script simulates DSFs for a specified number of signal and background photons and incorporates Poisson noise to model photon-counting statistics.
 # License

 This project is licensed under the BSD 3-Clause "New" or "Revised" License.